Jaroan/Fair-MARL/README.md

 ```

 This will load the trained model and evaluate its performance in the specified environment.
 Additional parameters for evaluation, such as the number of agents, can be modified in the configuration file or passed as command-line arguments.

+> NOTE 2b: Training any of the fairness aware models will require access to Gurobi optimization software.
+Please install it in your environment.

 ## Code Structure